Case Study

 NISHIMATSU CONSTRUCTION and B-EN-G teamed up to build a data utilization platform project in October 2019, and after about four months of requirements definition, design and development began in February 2020.
 Trials began in August of the same year, and production began in November.

-The effects of the introduction are listed below.
+The effects of the introduction:

 • Internal motivation for data utilization has greatly improved, increasing momentum for promoting DX

-Future outlook
+Future Outlook

-Although full-scale operation has started, the scope of the data utilization platform is currently only available to a limited number of users, such as the corporate planning department and human resources strategy department at the head office, the planning departments within each business division, and the general affairs department. .
-The biggest challenge for the future is to expand this to a wider range of departments and branches.
-In addition to introducing a system to strictly control access privileges to various data items, it is necessary to increase literacy regarding data utilization throughout the company by providing detailed explanations to users in each department.
+Although the data utilization platform is now in full production, the scope of disclosure of the data utilization platform at this point is limited to a few users, such as the Corporate Planning Department and Human Resources Strategy Department at the head office, the Planning Department within each business division, and the Administrative Department.
+The biggest challenge for the future is to expand this to a wider range of departments and branch offices.
+In addition to the introduction of a system to strictly control access privileges to various data items, it is necessary to raise literacy in the use of data throughout the company by providing detailed explanations to users in each department.

 We look forward to various proposals from B-EN-G to promote NISHIMATSU CONSTRUCTION's DX in the future.